julianpeeters/artisanal-pickle-maker/README.md

 ##Currently supports:##
   Are you generating or modifying Scala classes with ASM or another bytecode engineering library?
 Then add an updated pickled sig and make your class whole!

-  _Classes_ - The generation of Scala sigs for regular and case classes *that have value members only* (signatures will not reflect user-defined defs, i.e., this doesn't yet support classes with defs!).
+  _Classes_ - The generation of Scala sigs for regular and case classes *that have value members only* (signatures will not reflect user-defined defs, i.e., this doesn't yet support classes with defs due to concerns of hygeine).

   _Datatypes_ - All basic Scala datatypes, lists, options, and user-defined datatypes

-  _Scala Version_ - Reproduces a Scala 2.10.2 and 2.10.3 signature byte-for-byte.
+  _Scala Version_ - Reproduces a Scala 2.11 signatures byte-for-byte (see releases for lesser version of Scala).

-( May serve as a signature for Scala 2.9.1 depending on how you need to use it, but be warned: some of the signature for a given class does indeed differ between versions.)

 ##In the future:##

-  _Datatypes_ - Support for more collections besides just `List`.
+  _Datatypes_ - Support for more collections besides just `List` and `Option`.

-  _Method Members_ - Support for user defined defs(?).

   _Extension_ - Support for flags that allow arbitrary extension(?)

   _Classes_ - Support for flags other than "case class"(?).

-  _Integration_ - Javassist(?), ASM for dynamic case class generation.

-##PS## I'm relatively new at all this, so any constructive advice is appreciated!
--Julian
+##Constructive advice is appreciated!##